 - Demonstrate a broad knowledge and understanding of community and behavioral health theories and their application to health promotion and prevention.

-- Assess for potential social and behavioral factors influencing the health of individuals and communities.
+- Assess social and behavioral factors influencing the health of individuals and communities.

 - Apply qualitative and quantitative methods to the assessment of public health problems, the articulation of community strengths, and the evaluation of prevention and intervention programs.

-- Identify and apply theoretically grounded, evidence-based approaches to the development and implementation of social and behavioral science interventions.
+- Identify and apply evidence-based approaches to the development and implementation of social and behavioral science interventions.